Huttopia/console-bundle/README.md

 Allow to exclude some commands.

-For example, if you don't want to have _doctrine:schema:update_ command in _prod_ env : now you can :).
+For example, if you don't want to have _doctrine:schema:update_ command in _prod_ env: now you can :).

 Add configuration to _doctrine:schema:update_ to get queries for more than one database per connection.